 Our firm handles government law claims in state and federal courts, such as civil rights lawsuits, property takings cases, and personal injury lawsuits against municipal, state, or federal agencies.
 When the government violates your civil rights, you may have a basis to file a Section 1983 claim.
 Under a Section 1983 claim, anybody who causes a U.S. citizen or another person within their jurisdiction to be deprived of their Constitutional or legal privileges, rights, or immunities under color of law can be held liable.
 For example, if a governmental agency fails to provide due process, there may be a basis for a Section 1983 claim.
-By contrast, the California Claims Act and the Federal Tort Claims Act provide grounds for bringing personal injury claims against the state and federal governments.Professional License Defense
+By contrast, the California Claims Act and the Federal Tort Claims Act provide grounds for bringing personal injury claims against the state and federal governments.Consult an Experienced and Compassionate Advocate

 Attorney Michael S. Biggs is a vigorous and experienced trial advocate who works hard to find ways to advance the goals of his clients.
 At Biggs Law Office, A.P.C., we provide flexible office hours and maintain open lines of communication.
-Call us at 415.789.5823 or complete our online form to find out more about your options.
-Michael S. Biggs represents people throughout San Francisco, Marin, Alameda, Contra Costa, Napa, Solano, and Sonoma Counties.
+Call us at 925.933.1300 or complete our online form if you need a business lawyer in Walnut Creek or representation in a matter involving trusts and estates, government law, a professional license, or a serious accident.
+Michael S. Biggs represents people throughout the North Bay and the East Bay, including in Sonoma, Napa, and Contra Costa Counties.

 319 Lennon Ln, Walnut Creek, CA 94598